sungsoo/sungsoo.github.io/_posts/2019-03-08-trust-region-policy-optimization.md

 ## Abstract

 We describe an iterative procedure for optimizing policies, with guaranteed monotonic improvement.
-By making several approximations to the theoretically-justified procedure, we develop a practical algorithm, called Trust Region Policy Optimization (TRPO).
+By making several approximations to the theoretically-justified procedure, we develop a practical algorithm, called **Trust Region Policy Optimization (TRPO)**.
 This algorithm is similar to natural policy gradient methods and is effective for optimizing large nonlinear policies such as neural networks.
-Our experiments demonstrate its robust performance on a wide variety of tasks: learning simulated robotic swimming, hopping, and walking gaits; and playing Atari games using images of the screen as input.
-Despite its approximations that deviate from the theory, TRPO tends to give monotonic improvement, with little tuning of hyperparameters.
+Our experiments demonstrate its *robust performance* on a wide variety of tasks: learning simulated robotic swimming, hopping, and walking gaits; and playing Atari games using images of the screen as input.
+Despite its approximations that deviate from the theory, TRPO tends to give *monotonic improvement*, with little tuning of hyperparameters.

 * [Paper](https://arxiv.org/pdf/1502.05477)